GitLab Runner: Introduction

 Save time: you can connect your first GitLab Runner and start running pipelines in just a few minutes!

-When you use a Stackhero GitLab Runner, it runs jobs with the Docker executor.
-This means every job starts in a fresh container based on the image you specify.
-If you want to build your own Docker images as part of your pipeline, you can take advantage of Docker-in-Docker (DinD).
-This setup lets a Docker daemon run alongside your job, so you are able to run commands like docker build and docker push directly within your pipeline.
+With a Stackhero GitLab Runner, every job runs inside a fresh container using the Docker executor.
+You can build your own Docker images directly in your pipeline by enabling Docker-in-Docker (DinD).
+This setup launches a Docker daemon alongside your job, so you are able to run docker build and docker push commands as part of your CI/CD process.

-One of the great benefits here is that your runner comes with unlimited CI/CD minutes.
-You are free to build images as often as you like.
-Plus, since your build cache lives on the runner's dedicated disk, repeated builds can reuse previous layers, helping your pipelines finish much faster.
+Every run benefits from unlimited CI/CD minutes: you are free to build as often as needed, without worrying about usage limits.
+Your build cache is stored on the runner's dedicated disk, which means repeated builds can reuse previous layers.
+This significantly reduces build times and helps your pipelines complete faster.